GalaxyBots1234/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     - Simplify RobotHardware
     - Remove as much of Kookybotz / dead code as possible
   - TeleOp
-    - Duo2: VelocityControl for drive motors, study the impact
-    - Duo2: Merge Arm subsystem control.
+    - Use PositionControl for extension
+    - Provide enough control for climbing
     - Basic Servo movement (decide controls)
   - Autonomous
-    - Retest drive forward, left, turn with VelocityControl
+    - Study jerking
-    - Drive to fixed position
+    - Drive to fixed position on mat
+    - Drive to AprilTag
     - Drive to fixed position, via (Study FTClib trajectories)
-    - Drive to AprilTag

 Welcome!

 This module, TeamCode, is the place where you will write/paste the code for your team's